SPACESODA/marquee6k/README.md

 ## Credits

 This project is a fork of the popular (but long unmaintained) [Marquee3000](https://github.com/ezekielaquino/Marquee3000).
-If 3000 is a millennium, we guess 6000 is forever.
+If 3000 is a millennium, I guess 6000 is forever.
+Don't ask me why.

-The codebase has been fully modernized with TypeScript, squashed lingering bugs, and polished it up for the modern web.
+The **marquee6k** codebase has been fully modernized with TypeScript, squashed lingering bugs, and polished it up for the modern web.
 Same butter-smooth performance, just future-proofed.

 ## License